gbro3n/io-content-dotnet-sdk/README.md

 ## Methods

-### IList<dynamic> Get(string queryString, bool convertPropertyNamesToCamelCase = true)
+### IList<dynamic> Get(string queryString)

 Parses the content response into a list of dynamics.
-Properties are accessed by the content type field key (`content.Title` or `content.Content` in the example above).
-Note that content field keys are camelCase by default, but are converted to PascalCase in ContentClient.Get().
-This behaviour can be overridden by setting `convertPropertyNamesToCamelCase=false`.
+Properties are accessed by the content type field key (`content.title` or `content.content` in the example above).
+Note that the content response property names are camelCase as they are found in the raw JSON response.
+While .NET naming conventions usually use PascalProperty names, reformatting the property names introduces a performance overhead and so is not included in this SDK.

 ### string GetJson(string queryString)